nodejs/node/COLLABORATOR_GUIDE.md

 Collaborator, an additional Collaborator is required for sign-off.

-In some cases, it may be necessary to summon a qualified Collaborator or a Github team to a pull request for review by @-mention.
+In some cases, it may be necessary to summon a qualified Collaborator or a GitHub team to a pull request for review by @-mention.
 [See "Who to CC in issues"](./doc/onboarding-extras.md#who-to-cc-in-issues)

 If you are unsure about the modification and are not prepared to take